IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Decide inline trace type annotation with trace function 2

+DECISION: we use `traceWith` in the library code and `traceNamed` in th dispatcher.

 > Since we require that every message has its unique name we encourage the use of the already introduced convenience function:
 >
 > ```haskell
-> trace exampleTracer "ignoreBlock" (IgnoreBlockOlderThanK b)
+> traceNamed exampleTracer "ignoreBlock" (IgnoreBlockOlderThanK b)
 > -- instead of:
 > traceWith (appendName "ignoreBlock" exampleTracer) (IgnoreBlockOlderThanK b)
 > ```